 Steeping Time

-In theory, the longer the coffee grounds are left to steep, the stronger the resulting coffee will be.
-You then dilute it accordingly.
-For 9-12 hours brews you dilute less than for 48 hour brews.
-But things are not as simple as that.
+In theory, the longer coffee grounds steep, the stronger the resulting coffee.
+Recommended steep times from the SCA and James Hoffmann suggest that you then dilute it accordingly.
+For brews lasting 9-12 hours, you dilute less than for those steeped for 48 hours.
+However, it’s not that simple.

 Water Temperature